gravitational/teleport/docs/2.7/admin-guide.md

 network-based disk volumes (similar to AWS EBS) and by migrating a failed VM to a new host.
 In this scenario there's nothing Teleport-specific to be done.

-But if high availability cannot be provided by the infrastructue (perhaps you're running Teleport on a bare metal cluster), you can configure Teleport to run in a highly available fashion.
+But if high availability cannot be provided by the infrastructure (perhaps you're running Teleport on a bare metal cluster), you can configure Teleport to run in a highly available fashion.